 What can an Inmate Purchase through Commissary?

-The Skagit County Jail Commissary Instructions and Information can be found here.
+The Skagit County Jail Commissary Instructions and Information can be found on this page.
 If you need more information contact the jail by calling (360) 336-9448.

 Who Can Put Money in an Inmate's Account?

 Anybody can contribute to an inmate's books or commissary fund as long as there isn't a no-contact order in place.

 Because of the ability for family members and friends to deposit money online using a credit or debit card, jail inmates can now receive funds from anywhere in the world.

 WHY DOES AN INMATE NEED MONEY IN THEIR ACCOUNT AT THE Skagit County Jail?